 Engineering 3+2 Programs

-Stonehill’s engineering degrees are offered in partnership with sister schools Notre Dame and King’s College.
+In addition to Stonehill’s on-campus computer engineering and electrical engineering degrees, engineering degrees are also offered in partnership with two of our sister schools, The University of Notre Dame and King’s College.
 Students study three years at Stonehill for a science degree and two years at our partner school for their engineering degree.

 Selective Liberal Arts College, Nationally Ranked Research University